Slogulai/CS410P_RUST/README.md

 127.0.0.1:3000/add_question - Add a question to the database 127.0.0.1:3000/edit_question/{id} - Edit a question.
 Enter a number in the id field

-This Repo has all the main directories that will be used to access assignments from the class CS410 Rust Web Development.
-All directories will be named appropriately so as the professor or TA can easily find all of the pertinent files related to assignments throughout the class.

 Hope that this read me was helpful and that you enjoy the layout of the repo!